B-L-Richards/git-notes/branches.md

 Branches are different versions in a git repo.
-This one is in the master file!
-The newest commit = HEAD
+Added the branch named edits.
+The newest commit = HEAD Testing!